syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/Working-with-custom-stamp-annotations.md

 ---
 layout: post
-title: Working with custom stamp annotations in PDF Viewer | Syncfusion
+title: Working with custom stamp annotations in PDF Viewer Xamarin.Android | Syncfusion
 description: The custom stamp annotation allows the users to include any form of Xamarin.Android widget like Button, Entry, Label, and Image anywhere in the PDF document
 platform: Xamarin.Android
 control: SfPdfViewer